SteveImmanuel/OEM-Few-Shot-Learnable-Prompt/readme.md

 ## Inference

 ### Mappings for Prompt
 We provide the mappings in the `mappings` directory.
-In order to generate these files, use the `notebooks/create_mapping.ipynb` and `notebooks/novel_class_filtering.ipynb` notebook.
+In order to generate these files, use the `notebooks/create_mapping.ipynb` and `notebooks/novel_class_filtering.ipynb` notebooks.

 ### Base Classes
 ```bash